Pileated woodpecker: Territorial behavior

 A pileated woodpecker pair stays together on its territory all year round and is not migratory.
 They defend the territory in all seasons, but tolerate floaters during the winter.
-When defending their nest from either rival Pileateds or from other species, the female is more involved.
-When clashing with conspecifics, they engage in wing and crest intimidation displays, chasing, high-pitched calling, striking with the wings, and jabbing with the bill.
+When defending their nest from either rival conspecifics or from other species, the female is more involved.
+When clashing with them, they engage in wing and crest intimidation displays, chasing, high-pitched calling, striking with the wings, and jabbing with the bill.
 Drumming is used to proclaim territory, and they often do this on hollow trees to make the most resonant sound possible.
-The pattern is typically a fairly slow, deep rolling that lasts about three seconds.
+The pattern is typically a fairly slow, deep rolling that lasts about 3 seconds.

 Predation

 Predators at the nest can include American and Pacific martens, weasels, squirrels, rat snakes, and gray foxes.
 These predators usually wait for the woodpeckers to leave the nest and attack the nestlings or try to trap the birds and/or the nestlings in the nest.
-The woodpecker usually uses intimidation displays involving rapid head motions and wing flapping, and if those failed, they would try to strike the attacker with its bill.
+The woodpecker usually uses intimidation displays involving rapid head motions and wing flapping, and if those failed, then would try to strike the attacker with its bill.
 The woodpecker may choose to relocate the nest after an encounter like this to avoid repeat attacks from the same predator.

-Free-flying adults have fewer predators, but can be taken in some numbers by Cooper's hawks, northern goshawks, red-shouldered hawks, red-tailed hawks, great horned owls, bald eagles, golden eagles and barred owls.
+Free-flying adults have fewer predators, but can be taken in some numbers by Cooper's hawks, northern goshawks, red-shouldered hawks, red-tailed hawks, great horned owls, bald eagles, golden eagles, and barred owls.
 These birds of prey attempt to ambush the woodpecker mid-flight to catch it by surprise and to minimize the threat of being hit by the woodpecker's powerful bill.
 In response to birds of prey sightings, the woodpeckers ascend the tree trunk for a better view and use "cuk" calls both as an alarm call and as a potential distraction to the attacker.
-Additionally, the woodpecker can fly in unpredictable patterns to evade capture, or they can use their beak to fend off these birds.
+Additionally, the woodpecker can fly in unpredictable patterns to evade capture or can use its beak to fend off these birds.